 By Berta Campos, on 24 August 2021

-We all know that good or bad marketing decides the success of a product, but have you ever asked yourself what the key elements to a successful marketing strategy are?
+We all know that the quality of marketing decides the success of a product, but have you ever asked yourself what the key elements to a successful marketing strategy are?

-In this articles, we would like to help you refresh these basic concepts and go over everything you need to know about the marketing mix and the 4Ps of marketing.
+In this article, we will go over some basic concepts and take a look at what you need to know about the marketing mix and the 4Ps of marketing.

 What Is the Marketing Mix?